 That rarely matters, but for the sake of discussion, this ensures that the last word is used:

 wr_en <= want_to_write && (!almost_full || (!full && !wr_en));

-However I seriously doubt if this is useful anywhere.
+However I seriously doubt if this last expression of @wr_en is useful.

-The story with @almost_empty is similar, so this is OK (but don't copy this for your code):
+The story with @almost_empty is similar, so this is OK (but don't copy this into your code):

 always @(posedge rd_clk)